thoughtbot/superglue/README.md

 --- | --- | ---
 pathQuery| `String` | The path and query of the url you want to fetch from.
 The path will be prefixed with a `BASE_URL` that you configure. fetchRequestOptions | `Object` |  Any fetch request options.
-Note that breezy will override the following headers: `accept`, `x-requested-with`, `x-breezy-request`, `x-xhr-referer`, `x-csrf-token`, and `x-http-method-override`. optionalPageKey | `String` | The key that breezy will use to store the recieved page.
+Note that breezy will override the following headers: `accept`, `x-requested-with`, `x-breezy-request`, `x-xhr-referer`, `x-csrf-token`, and `x-http-method-override`. pageKey | `String` | Optional.
+The key that breezy will use to store the recieved page.
 You wouldn't normally use this when using the visit thunk.
 This value will default to response `x-response-url`, `content-location`.

 Callback options | Type | Notes
 --- | --- | ---